bauhuasbadguy/Twofish_encryption/README.md

 # README #

 This is a description of the Twofish encryption algorithm.
 Really it is the description of Twofish 128, 192 and 256 which are versions of Twofish with different key lengths.
 I am writing this to improve my understanding and also because I have found other descriptions of this algorithm I have found online to be confusing (there may be errors in what I have written).
 If you are trying to understand the Twofish algorithm I hope you will find this repo useful but this should not be used for encryption purposes.
-This code only has support for 128 bit keys, if I can be bothered at some point in the future I will add support for 192 and 256 bit keys.
+This code has support for all three versions of Twofish by changing the value of N when generating the keys.

 ## IMPORTANT NOTE !!! ##